Before I Go

 "Before I Go" is a song by Australian singer Guy Sebastian.
 It was written by Sebastian and Jamie Hartman and released on 2 November 2018 as the lead single from Sebastian's ninth studio album T.R.U.T.H..
 The song was the most added song on Australian radio in the week of release.
+"Before I Go" peaked at number 43 on the Australian Singles Chart, and was certified 2x platinum. also charted at number 41 in the Netherlands, and achieved platinum certification there.

 Background

 In a statement, Sebastian said: "This was the very first song I wrote when I sat down to start this new album and it says so much about what I was feeling at the time.
 In fact, the vocal is still the demo vocal from the writing session because it just felt honest."

-Music video

-The music video was directed by James Chappell and produced by Linzee Harris and PLAYTIME.
-It tells the story of a boy and girl, and how they were bullied and physically abused.
-They turn out to become stars as ice skating athletes played by Australian skaters Andrew Dodds and Chantelle Kerry.

 Reception

 Jas H from Amnpify said: "'Before I Go' brings the singer songwriter's vocals and soaring delivery to an emotive and captivating place, setting the tone and anticipation around his forthcoming new music."
 He added: "The new song is about self belief and taking control of your own destiny and legacy regardless of the limitations people or obstacles in your path may place over you".
-Universal Publishing Group said "The powerful anthem runs with soulful and passionate depths, reaching new heights with its catchiness and honesty."
+Universal Publishing Group said, "The powerful anthem runs with soulful and passionate depths, reaching new heights with its catchiness and honesty."